August 2017 I started seriously investigating Ethereum and to a lesser extent, Bitcoin.

 Today, Bitcoin isn’t something you would (or at least) I would be willing to trade for a product or service.
 Its value is not easily determined for a consistent amount of time.
 What might be purchased for 0.004 Bitcoin today might only cost 0.00001 in a months time when pegged to USD or equivalent stable (relative to crypto) currency.

 I see crypto as a stocks/shares trading medium.
 Investing in high-risk, high-reward trading.
 It’s not for the faint-hearted.
 I’ve been somewhat (and still) hesitant in going ‘all in’ with crypto as I am still watching the market to learn how it behaves.
 Having got caught up in the euphoria of new coins releasing to exchanges and the potential to buy coins when they’re down, hoping that they rise and not always having success, I am now a little more controlled.

 Coin of choice

 I’ve decided to pick Ethereum as my base crypto stock to trade against other more volatile alt-coins.
-It holds it’s value reasonably well without getting caught up in the massive pump and dumps of alt-coins while still having the advantage of not being as well known as Bitcoin, which is now well and truly mainstream.
+It holds it’s value reasonably well without getting caught up in the massive pump and dumps of alt-coins while still having the advantage of not being as well known / inflated as Bitcoin, which is now well and truly mainstream.

 Trading exchanges – converting your money from AUD to Crypto

 To get your Australian dollars into crypto, there are two exchanges I’ve utilised.
 CoinSpot and Coinbase.
-Each has their own benefits that I’ll outline below.
+Each have their own benefits that I’ll outline below.
 There are other exchanges that support AUD including BTC Markets and CoinJar.